lmrs2/bh-aisec/activities/01/readme.md

 1. Update the [hardcoded username ](https://github.com/lmrs2/bh-aisec-project1/blob/main/.github/workflows/build-echo-server.yml#L75) used to store the provenance to registtry.
 1. Create a [docker regitry token](https://docs.docker.com/security/for-developers/access-tokens/#create-an-access-token) with read, write and delete access.
 2. Store your docker token as a new GitHub repository secret called `REGISTRY_PASSWORD`: [Settings > New repository secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).
 2. Run the workflow via the [GitHub UI](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow#running-a-workflow).
 It will take ~2mn to complete.
 If all goes well, the workflow run will display a green icon.
-Click on the job run called "run" (see [example run](https://github.com/lmrs2/bh-aisec-project1/actions/runs/8329542362/job/22792213105)).
+Click on the job run called "run" sttept "Run it" (see [example run](https://github.com/lmrs2/bh-aisec-project1/actions/runs/15938669578/job/44963419298)).
 Note the name of the container displayed in the logs.
-In the example above, it is `docker.io/lmrs2/bh-aisec-project1-echo-server@sha256:51c374c1af56022fdc75aec399d9694e1559338544d78b788a515bdd7278ebf5`.
+In the example above, it is `docker.io/lmrs2/bh-aisec-project1-echo-server@sha256:7e0c03e174f7f64ab5c4a1ce9cabd3e01d017d73a802597ad2b4da8f846e6a58`.

 #### Verify provenance